grantmcdermott/ds4e/funcs-intro.md

 #> 10  10   J
 ```

-Taking a step back, while the default list-return behaviour may not sound ideal at first, I've found that I use `lapply()` more frequently than any of the other `apply` family members.
-A key reason is that my functions normally return multiple objects of different type (which makes lists the only sensible format)... or a single data frame (which is where `dplyr::bind_rows()` or `data.table::rbindlist()` come in).
+Taking a step back --- and while the default list-return behaviour may not sound ideal at first --- I find that I use `lapply()` more frequently than any of the other `apply` family members.
+A key reason is that my functions often return multiple objects of different type (which makes lists the only sensible format).
+Or, they return a single data frame (which is where `do.call("rbind")` and co. enter the picture).

-Another option that would work well in the this particular case is `sapply()`, which stands for "**s**implify apply".
-This is essentially a wrapper around `lapply` that tries to return simplified output that matches the input type.
-If you feed the function a vector, it will try to return a vector, etc.
+For what it's worth, another option that would work well in the present particular case is `sapply()`.
+This stands for "**s**implify apply" and is essentially a wrapper around `lapply` that tries to return simplified output that matches the input type.
+So, it will try to return a vector if you it a vector, etc. For example:

 ```r